-- Information submitted that is not requested by the University may be considered to be supplemental, not subject to evaluation by the committee members. - If there is any information or required submittals which due to size or binding cannot be incorporated following the proper tab, the vendor must provide information following the numbered tab, telling the evaluator where the information can be found in the response. - Tabular / Paginated Format: - Tab 1: Completed and signed Certification of Proposal form, and/or signed and completed acknowledgement forms for any addenda issued and the attestation of place of business (Florida Preference documentation).
-Include one to two page executive summary of the vendor's proposal, including brief descriptions of the company's expertise procuring a contract the size and scope described in the ITN, and how the vendor plans to address the University's requirements.
-Contact name(s) and title(s) of the individual(s) responsible for the company's proposal and negotiation during this ITN process.
-Please include the Organizational chart beginning with your account management team through CEO of your company - Tab 2: A listing of references the company projects/customers similar in size and scope to the services described in the ITN, both current and past customers.
+- Information submitted that is not requested by the University may be considered to be supplemental, not subject to evaluation by the committee members. - If there is any information or required submittals which due to size or binding cannot be incorporated following the proper tab, the vendor must provide information following the numbered tab, telling the evaluator where the information can be found in the response. - Tabular / Paginated Format: - Tab 1: Completed and signed Certification of Proposal form, and/or signed and completed acknowledgement forms for any addenda.
+Include one to two-page executive summary of the vendor's proposal, including brief descriptions of the company's expertise managing a contract the size and scope described in the ITN, and how the vendor plans to address the University's requirements. - Tab 2: A listing of at least 5 references the company projects/customers similar in size and scope to the services described in the ITN, both current and past customers.
 This list must include the name, address, telephone, and email address of the client contract administrator.
 If applicable, please list specific examples of services rendered, particularly within peer institutions of higher education, other government funded or not-for-profit organizations.
 Include highlights of each project to include return on investment and implementation plan.
-US News Top Public or Private Universities is a representation of peer institutions to the University of Florida. - Tab 3: Thorough explanation of solution to each required feature listed in section 1.2.1 Technical Specifications. - Tab 4: Describe the location, size and experience of company's 24x7 technical support organization along with a description of your spare/replacement program including time frames.
-(All components should be replaced within 4 hours of failure through either a parts depot or on-site spares or both).
-Include a Scope of Work to provide professional services for implementation of recommended equipment. - Tab 5: Provide a description of your company's schedule regarding software revisions and how your technical support organization ability to issue releases for critical issues. - Tab 6: Please provide documentation as to how your components are designed to be highly redundant in order to minimize downtime during maintenance periods.
-Include information regarding testing ability of recommended equipment and features. - Tab 7: Pricing for project including but not limited to: hardware, software, third party software mark-up %, implementation fees, and on-going support for initial purchase and four additional years.
-Hourly rates for ongoing Professional Services for post-implementation for the full five year period.
+References should show examples of where this type of equipment has been used successfully at other major Public or Private Universities.
+US News Top Public or Private Universities is a representation of peer institutions to the University of Florida. - o Tab 3: Thorough explanation of solution to each required feature listed in section 1.2.1 Technical Specifications.
+Please complete Attachment B when submitting your responses. - Tab 4: Describe the location, size and experience of company's 24x7 technical support organization along with a description of your spare/replacement program including time frames.
+Please articulate the location, size and experience of the support organization which supports this line of products.
+Please confirm 24x7 support is available including problem re-creation.
+All components should be replaced within 4 hours of failure through either a parts depot or on-site spares or both.
+Include a Scope of Work to provide professional services for implementation of recommended equipment, as detailed in Section 1.2. - Tab 5: Provide a description of your company's schedule regarding software revisions and how your technical support organization ability to issue releases for critical issues.
+How often are major and minor releases provided?
+Does the Technical Support unit have the ability to issue engineering releases for critical items?
+Does the vendor support hotfixes on the platforms rather than full release upgrades for critical issues?

+Tab 6: Please provide documentation as to how your components are designed to be highly redundant in order to minimize downtime during maintenance periods.
+Include information regarding testing ability of recommended equipment and features.

+Tab 7: Pricing for project including but not limited to: hardware, software, third party software mark-up %, implementation fees, and on-going support for initial purchase and four additional years.
+Hourly rates for ongoing Professional Services for post-implementation for the full five-year period.
 Hourly rates need to include all travel costs.
-Indicate all discounts that will be offered for such items as trade-in, bundling etc. A combination of lowest cost and highest value will be evaluated.
-Evaluation will be judged based on the future capabilities and predicted lifespan of the equipment. - Tab 8: Terms & Conditions and additional flexibility.
+Indicate all discounts that will be offered for such items as trade-in, bundling etc. Complete Attachment A for this Tab and provide any narrative necessary.

+Tab 8: Terms & Conditions and additional flexibility.
 Specifically detail any concerns and provide suggested alternative language to the Terms and Conditions included in the ITN.
 Please describe any financial considerations and flexibility of the vendor.